danspage/sh1106-framework/README.md

 ### Basic Usage

 Here is a simple ping-pong page that displays an image, draws some text, and switches between the two pages every second.
+It can be found in the tests folder of the package.

 <u>ping-pong.py</u>